Begin Yoshioka: Early career

-He suffered the only loss of his early professional career to Naoki Yamada, during Hoost Cup Kings Kyoto 4, losing the bout by majority decision.
+Yoshioka experienced his only loss in his early professional career to Naoki Yamada at Hoost Cup Kings Kyoto 4, decided by majority decision.

-He fought three months later at Hoost Cup Kings Nagoya 4, being scheduled to face Kaito Komaki.
-The fight was ruled a majority draw.
+Three months later, he fought at Hoost Cup Kings Nagoya 4 against Kaito Komaki, resulting in a majority draw.

-Yoshioka was scheduled to fight Koki during Krush 112.
-He won the fight by a unanimous decision.
+Yoshioka was scheduled to fight Koki at Krush 112, where he secured a unanimous decision victory.

 Krush

 Krush Bantamweight title reign

-He was scheduled to fight Koji Ikeda, in the first round of the Krush Bantamweight tournament, at Krush 118 on October 17, 2020.
+He was scheduled to fight Koji Ikeda, in the first round of the Krush Bantamweight tournament, at Krush 118 on 17 October 2020.
 He won the fight by a split decision.
 Advancing to the semifinals, Yoshioka was scheduled to fight Toma Kuroda.
 He defeated Kuroda by unanimous decision, and faced Mao Hashimoto in the final bout of the tournament.
 The fight went into an extra round, after which Yoshioka won a split decision.

-He was scheduled to make his first title defense against Miburo Kazuki, at Krush 123 on March 27, 2021.
+He was scheduled to make his first title defense against Miburo Kazuki, at Krush 123 on 27 March 2021.
 As Yohioka came into the fight 1.3kg over the weight limit, he was deducted two points at the start of the bout and fought with heavier gloves.
 He lost by majority decision.

 Krush Super Bantamweight tournament

 Yoshioka took part in the Krush Super Bantamweight tournament, held to crown a new champion.
-He was scheduled to face Riamu at Krush 128, on August 21, 2021, in the tournament quarterfinals.
+He was scheduled to face Riamu at Krush 128, on 21 August 2021, in the tournament quarterfinals.
 Yoshioka had trouble making weight for the bout, as he came in 1.3kg over the super bantamweight limit on his first weigh-in.
 He was unable to make weight for the second weight in as well, coming in .5kg over the limit.
 As a result, Yoshioka was forced to fight with 10 oz gloves instead of the 8 oz gloves, was given an automatic 1 point deduction at the beginning of the fight, and was deducted 20% from his fight purse.
 Yoshioka lost the fight by unanimous decision.

 Continued Super Bantamweight career

-Yoshioka was booked to face Lyra Nagasaki at Krush 137 on May 21, 2022.
+Yoshioka was booked to face Lyra Nagasaki at Krush 137 on 21 May 2022.
 He lost the fight by a second-round knockout.

-Yoshioka faced the one-time KNOCK OUT RED Super Flyweight champion Yusei Shirahata at Krush.146 on February 25, 2023.
+Yoshioka faced the one-time KNOCK OUT RED Super Flyweight champion Yusei Shirahata at Krush.146 on 25 February 2023.
 He lost the fight by majority decision.